Sources of funding

 Here are a few examples of websites which provide listings or provide information about specific funding opportunities.
 It is not exhaustive so be prepared to explore other avenues:

-- The Society of Biology has a VERY useful webpage which identifies various schemes in the field of life sciences and medicine.
+- The Society of Biology has a VERY useful webpage which identifies various schemes (some of which are also listed below) in the field of life sciences and medicine.

 - Deafness Research UK has allocated vacation awards in previous years for research placements at UK universities.